Tetrakern/fictioneer/INSTALLATION.md

 }
 ```

-#### Fixed Overlay Navigation
+#### Overlay Navigation

-You want the navigation fixed on top and above the header image?
-Just go to **Appearance > Customize > Layout** and change the Header Style to "Fixed".
+You want the navigation on top of the header image?
+Just go to **Appearance > Customize > Layout** and change the Header Style to "Overlay".
 You may want to adjust the header image, title, tagline, or logo (if any) as well.
 Additional customizations require some CSS.
-Note that the follow snippets are *examples*; do not mindlessly copy and paste them, adjust them to your site.
+Note that the following snippets are *examples*; do not mindlessly copy and paste them, adjust them to your needs.

 ```css
 /* Semi-transparent navigation bar. */